Shkodër: Early history

+After the split of the Roman Empire, Shkodra was taken by the Byzantines.

 In the early 11th century, Jovan Vladimir ruled Duklja amidst the war between Basil II and Samuel.
 Vladimir allegedly retreated into Koplik when Samuel invaded Duklja and was subsequently forced to accept Bulgarian vassalage.
 He was later slain by the Bulgarians.
 Shingjon (feast of Jovan Vladimir) has since been celebrated by Albanian Orthodox Christians.

-In the 1030s, Stefan Vojislav from Travunija expelled the last strategos and successfully defeated the Byzantines by 1042.
+In the 1030s, Stefan Vojislav from Travunija, then part of Medieval Serbia, expelled the last strategos and successfully defeated the Byzantines by 1042.
 Stefan Vojislav set up Shkodër, as his capital.
 Constantine Bodin accepted the crusaders of the Crusade of 1101 in Shkodër.
 After the dynastic struggles in the 12th century, Shkodër became an integral part of the Serbian Nemanjić Zeta province.
 In 1214 the city was briefly annexed to Despotate of Epirus under Michael I Komnenos Doukas.
 In 1330, Stefan Dečanski, King of Serbia, appointed his son Stefan Dušan as the governor of Zeta with its seat in Shkodër.
 In the same year Dušan and his father entered the conflict which resulted with campaign of Dečanski who destroyed Dušan's court on Drin River near Shkodër in January 1331.
 In April 1331, they made a truce, but in August 1331 Dušan went from Shkodër to Nerodimlje and overthrew his father.

-During the disintegration of the Serbian Empire, Shkodër was taken by the Balšić family of Zeta, who surrendered the city to the Republic of Venice in 1396, in order to form a protection zone from the Ottoman Empire.
+During the disintegration of the Serbian Empire, Shkodër was taken by the Serbian Balšić family, who surrendered the city to the Republic of Venice in 1396, in order to form a protection zone from the Ottoman Empire.
 During the Venetian rule the city adopted the Statutes of Scutari, a civic law written in Venetian.
 The Statutes of Scutari mention Albanian and Slavic presence in the city, but under Venetian rule many Dalmatians were brought to Shkodra and as such formed the majority there.
 After the Black Death killed most of the inhabitants Albanians and Slavs formed the majority in the city.
 Venetians built the St. Stephen's Church (later converted into the Fatih Sultan Mehmet Mosque by the Ottomans) and the Rozafa Castle.
 In 1478-79 Mehmed the conqueror laid siege on Shkodër.
 In 1479 the city fell to the Ottomans and the defenders of the citadel emigrated to Venice, while many Albanians from the region retreated into the mountains.
+On the other hand the upper classes of the city, aided by the Jonima family settled in the cities of Ravena, Venice and Treviso.
 The city then became a seat of a newly established Ottoman sanjak, the Sanjak of Scutari.